 Part adventure, part STEM narrative.

-This is the story of KamKwamba’s effort to build a windmill in his Malawi village to stave off the drought that is sweeping the region.
+The Boy Who Harnessed The Wind is the story of William KamKwamba’s effort to build a windmill in his Malawi village to stave off the drought that is sweeping his region.
 Improbably, he succeeds.

 Books That Take You To Asia

 Memoirs of a Geisha takes the reader to pre-WWII Kyoto for a Cinderella-type adventure in the city’s famous Gion Geisha district.

 The story’s protagonist is sold into Geisha-hood as a child, and goes through myriad trials and hardships.
 She gradually learns how to control her own destiny and finds happiness.

 Golden’s ability to get into the mind of a early 20th-century Japanese woman won critical acclaim when the book was released.

 A fictionalized account of the first Englishman’s to visit Japan.
 Cathy Winston of Mummy Travels says “It’s an incredible introduction to the country’s history and culture (and a cracking story!).”

 It has all the hallmarks of a good historical fiction saga, including a love triangle between the Englishman, A Japanese warlord and a local woman.